GameFoundry/bsf/Documentation/Manuals/User/build.md

  - Copy the `bin/Data` folder to the location where is your executable is located
  - If on Windows you should also copy any .dll files in the `bin` folder to where your executable is located.
 Note that precompiled binaries package comes with separate set of dynamic libraries for Debug and Release builds in `bin/Debug` and `bin/Release` folders.
 You should copy them to the appropriate folder depending on the configuration you are building with.

-For example in Visual Studio the executable will be placed at `x64/Release/` within your project root, for a 64-bit Release configuration.
+For example in Visual Studio the executable will be placed at `Release/` folder within your project root, for a Release configuration.
 This is where you should place the dynamic libraries and the data files.

 ![Structure of the executable folder on Windows](BuildStructure.png)